LivePersonInc/node-agent-sdk/README.md

 Success response:

-`{"subScriptionId":"aaaabbbb-cccc-1234-56d7-a1b2c3d4e5f6"}`
+`{"subscriptionId":"aaaabbbb-cccc-1234-56d7-a1b2c3d4e5f6"}`

 #### subscribeMessagingEvents

-This method is used to create a subscription for all of the Messaging Events in a particular conversation.
+At the moment, this method actually does not create a messaging subscription.
+In fact, the UMS v2 agent api does not use message subscriptions at all, joining the conversation as a participant is all that is required to begin receiving message notifications (done by accepting a ring or calling updateConversationField).

+Rather, this method makes a "queryMessages" call, which triggers UMS to return all existing publishEvents.
 This includes messages sent by any participant in the conversation, as well as "agent is typing" or "visitor is typing" notifications and notifications when a message has been read by a participant.
+These will be emitted from the agent object as "ms.MessagingEventNotification" events, the same as all other publishEvents.

 ```javascript
 agent.subscribeMessagingEvents({dialogId: 'some conversation id'}, (e) => {if (e) console.error(e)});